 Fall is in full swing and so are the abundant and beautiful fruits and veggies that are now in season and a bargain as well!
 Seasonal produce was definitely my inspiration for this incredibly delicious Chickpeas and Greens Buddha Bowl.
-Crunchy, seasoned roasted chickpeas, perfectly roasted beets, the most amazing and easy sautéed collard greens, fluffy hearty quinoa and my favorite, fresh basil pesto.
-All married together in this tasty bowl of goodness.
+Crunchy, seasoned roasted chickpeas, perfectly roasted beets matched with the most amazing and easy sautéed collard greens.
+Add in some fluffy hearty quinoa and my favorite homemade basil pesto and this is the perfect lunch or dinner any day of the week.

 You cannot go wrong with this Chickpeas Buddha Bowl recipe!

 The ingredients can also be made ahead for a quick weeknight dinner and you all know I am a fan of that.

 A Buddha Bowl is a one-dish meal consisting of various elements of nutritious ingredients like cooked and raw veggies, grains and starches and proteins.
 Usually topped with some type of creamy tahini or avocado sauce.
 They are pretty trendy now-a-days and absolutely one of my most favorite ways to eat!
 You can lay out whatever you have and let the whole family “build their own”.
 Such a fun family dinner idea!

 - Plant based protein (thank you chickpeas and greens)